South Korea Bucket List – the complete list of things worth doing

 Lotte World Seoul

-Choose a Fast Pass when you don’t want to wait in line at any of the rides, or get the combo ticket and visit the Aquarium as well.
+Choose a Fast Pass when you don’t want to wait in line at any of the rides, or get the combo ticket and visit the Aquarium.

-Everland Amusement Park is another cool option where you can easily spend one full day without getting bored.
+Everland Amusement Park is another cool option where you can easily spend one full day without boredom.
 Get your day pass discounted ticket here!

 Go skiing in Gangwon-do